 Setting an Interest Rate That the Buyer Can Afford

 Calculate the planned loan at various interest rates and different repayment periods to determine a monthly payment that the buyer can afford.
-The easiest way to play with the numbers is by using the online calculator such as one of those at www.myfico.com (select “How much will my (fixed) mortgage payments be?” or “How much will my adjustable rate mortgage payments be?”).
+The easiest way to play with the numbers is by using an online calculator such as one of those at www.myfico.com (select “How much will my (fixed) mortgage payments be?” or “How much will my adjustable rate mortgage payments be?”).

 Setting an Interest Rate High Enough to Distinguish the Loan From a Gift